There’s something special about catching and preparing dinner.

 This river is home to all three species, and this is where the giants live.
-Anglers have muscled in blues over 100 pounds from the Mississippi, and 30-50-pound flatheads are very common.
+Anglers have muscled in blues over 100 pounds from the Mississippi (including a nearly 117-pound state record), and 30-50-pound flatheads are very common.

 Trotlines are the most popular way of catching all catfish species on the river.
 Channels, humps, holes, and log jams are all widespread catfish habitats found throughout the river.